avacariu/glm-parser/docs/cube_pruning_parser_doc.md

 ### Data Structure
 The basic chart element is `EisnerNode(i,j)`, which stores the current score of that cell in the ith row and jth column and the index that divide the cell.
 The Eisner matrix is a n by n two-dimentional array, each cell contains a max-heap in terms of score of the EisnerNode inside of it.

+* `EisnerNode`: Basic chart element containing current node score and index that divide this node
+* `EdgeRecoverNode`: Data structure used to recover the edge set based on the computed eisner chart in back tracing
+* `EisnerHeap`: Heap storing the best-k scores of `EisnerNode`, each element in the heap share same location index but has different history

 ### Method